milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Agentspace

-﻿Agentic AI Services also includes any agentic AI features of a Service.
+Agentic AI Services also includes any agentic AI features of a Service.

-Vertex AI in Firebase: Vertex AI in Firebase allows you to add generative AI features to applications using the Vertex AI Gemini API, providing a service API layer and SDKs that are integrated into Firebase systems and products.
-It works with App Check while supporting idiomatic language for Swift, Kotlin, Dart, and JavaScript.
+Firebase AI Logic: Firebase AI Logic allows you to add generative AI features to applications.
+It provides a proxy service, client SDKs, and other features which allow customers to access generative AI models to build AI features in mobile and web applications.
+Customers can choose the API provider and models that they want to use with Firebase AI Logic.

 API Management